saikotek/docs/pages/hosted_private_cloud/nutanix_on_ovhcloud/40-hycu-backup/guide.en-gb.md

 Click on your license to proceed with activation.

 #### Activate the license <a name="license-activation"></a>

+> [!warning]
+> This step requires that you have **the HYCU software already installed and configured on your Nutanix cluster**.<br>
+> If you have not already done so, please read the [Install and configure HYCU](installation) step of this guide before following the HYCU license activation step below.
+>

+/// details | Activate the HYCU license

 When you click on a license in your dashboard, a menu will appear allowing you to rename, activate, renew, or cancel your HYCU for OVHcloud license.